elyasaddo/MERMachineLearning/views/articles/classification.md

 ## Conclusion
 As you can see from the case studied above, Machine Learning is clearly far more effective in determining if a piece of music expresses a certain emotion than just flipping a coin.
 The problem of classification is greatly decreased by using ML techniques on large data sets.
-Humans would di a better job classifying a short list of songs; however, there is a greater efficiency introduced when a mathematical model is applied to the data.
+Humans would do a better job classifying a short list of songs; however, there is a greater efficiency introduced when a mathematical model is applied to the data.

+As shown by the techniques above, there are different techniques to deal with the different forms of classification problems.
 [Fig. 3.5](#Fig35) shows the advantages and disadvantages of using each of the four previously mentioned forms of classification in the context of MER.

 <figure markdown="1">
 ### Classification Form Comparison ### {#Fig35}